david-a-parry/vcfhacks/examples.md

     perl annotateSnps.pl -d dbSnp138.b37.vcf.gz clinvar_20130506.vcf -b 129 -f 1 --pathogenic -i input.vcf -o input_snpfiltered.vcf --progress

-However, these days, we probably do not need to use the fudged tactic of removing SNPs from dbSNP129 or earlier thanks to the wealth of frequency data no available both in dbSNP and other databases, so generally I would omit the --build option as below:
+However, these days, we probably *do not need to use the fudged tactic of removing SNPs from dbSNP129 or earlier* thanks to the wealth of frequency data no available both in dbSNP and other databases, so generally I would omit the --build option such as in the example below:

     perl annotateSnps.pl -d dbSnp138.b37.vcf.gz clinvar_20130506.vcf -f 1 --pathogenic -i input.vcf -o input_snpfiltered.vcf --progress